Camera Shy (Dexter: Resurrection): Plot

-In Michigan, Charley stalks a serial killer, informing him that for violating the terms of an arrangement, her "boss" will stop dealing with him.
-When the man tries to negotiate, Charley kills him with one of his spiked baseball bats.
-Harrison begins to feel guilt over Ryan's murder, and he continues to be haunted by the memory of shooting Dexter.
-After briefly spotting Dexter (but believing it to be an hallucination), Harrison sells the truck that he gave him in an attempt to move on.
-Angel meets with Teddy to discuss Dexter's possible whereabouts, as well as learning a few of his activities in Iron Lake.
+Charley stalks a serial killer, The Canton Clubber, who she kills for violating terms of an arrangement.
+Harrison begins to feel guilt over Ryan's murder, and is haunted by the memory of shooting Dexter.
+Trying to move on, Harrison sells the truck that he gave him.
+Angel meets with Teddy to discuss Dexter's possible whereabouts.

-Hoping to find more about the Dark Passenger, Dexter accepts Blessing's invitation to a house party with his friends.
+Hoping to find more about the killer, Dexter accepts Blessing's invitation to a house party with his friends.
 There, he talks with a man who survived his encounter with the serial killer.
-The man tells Dexter that the killer bore a resemblance to Dexter himself.
+The man tells Dexter that the killer bore a resemblance to Dexter.
 He shows Dexter dashcam footage of the encounter, but the killer, having been wearing a camera-shy hoodie, is unable to be identified.
-After Dexter reveals he is homeless, Blessing convinces him to move into a vacant basement apartment under his own.
+Blessing convinces Dexter to move into a vacant basement apartment under his own.
 Dexter buys a new car and, in order to pursue the killer, acquires a job as a rideshare driver.

-While studying the dashcam footage, Dexter sees that the killer had a backpack with the logo of Bridge Data Network, a cybersecurity company.
-Scrolling through the list of employees, he takes an interest in Ronald Schmidt, who has no online presence.
-He conducts a stakeout, where he finally identifies Ronald by taking a picture of him wearing his camera-shy hoodie.
-Just as Ronald prepares to board a rideshare drive, Dexter approaches and claims the ride is for him, prompting Ronald to leave on the subway.
-Dexter attempts to follow, but Ronald manages to evade him.
+On the dashcam footage Dexter sees that the killer had a backpack with the logo of a cybersecurity company.
+Scrolling through the list of employees, he notes Ronald Schmidt, who has no online presence.
+Stalking him, he identifies Ronald by noticing his camera-shy hoodie.
+Just as Ronald prepares to board a rideshare drive, Dexter approaches and claims the ride is for him, prompting Ronald to leave.
 Harry notes that Dexter prioritized the safety of Ronald's next victim rather than kill him, which is unusual for him.